cybercongress/cybertensor-developer-docs/docs/questions-and-answers.md

 ### So what is a subnet?

 A subnet is a competition market.
 Anyone can create a subnet, or participate in an existing subnet.
-You create a subnet by paying the registration cost (in TAO) and you will receive a subnet `netuid`.
+You create a subnet by paying the registration cost (in PUSSY) and you will receive a subnet `netuid`.
 There are two ways you can participate in an existing subnet: Either as a subnet miner or as a subnet validator.
 You bring a computer that has sufficient computing resources, register that computer, along with your wallet, into a subnet.
 On this computer you then run either the subnet miner module or the subnet validator module (Python code) provided by the subnet owner.
 That's how simple it is to participate.

 ### How does competition work in a subnet?

 So the subnet competition works like this.
 Say you decided to be a subnet miner.
 The subnet validators will give you some work to do.
 Other subnet miners in the subnet are also given the same work task.
 All you subnet miners complete the task and respond to the subnet validator with the work results.

 The subnet validator then ranks the quality of the work done by the subnet miners.
-You as a subnet miner will get a reward (in TAO) based on your work quality.
+You as a subnet miner will get a reward (in PUSSY) based on your work quality.
 Other subnet miners also get their reward based on their work quality.
 At the same time, the subnet validator is also rewarded because the subnet validator makes sure that higher quality subnet miners are rewarded better so that overall subnet quality is continuously improving.
 All this happens programmatically, as coded up by the subnet owner.

 ### What exactly is the task of a subnet miner?